 I regularly write about psychology & wellbeing for publications including The Guardian, Thrive Global, Ultra Sport, Medium & HR Zone, contributing to international publications on everything from wearing red lipstick to toxic relationships (and of course, performance psychology).

 I regularly speak at conferences on the subject of leadership, resilience, wellbeing and performance in the workplace.
-She is also Visiting Professor at CHE University in Phnom Penh, Cambodia.
-In her spare time Gill runs a small trust that supports refugees on the Thailand/Burma border.
+A percentage of all Koru Development profits support the Koru Trust, a small trust that supports refugees on the Thailand/Burma border.